 Education & Empowerment For Families Impacted By Addiction

-Seven sessions meet once a week for two hours
+Each sessions meets once a week for two hours for seven weeks.

 Groups are small, private and confidential

 For Danbury: Contact Irene Sherlock by email at email@example.com or call at 203 792-4515 ext.
 1219.

 Substance use disorders affect individuals and families regardless of race, gender or economic status.

 The first step towards positive change often comes when family members begin to take charge of their own lives.
 How to Cope provides the support and tools to help participants start to make those changes.

 When one family member has a problem with drugs or alcohol, it creates tremendous stress on the entire family.

 Adults can feel like they are living on an emotional roller coaster, compensating and covering for the addicted family member.
 Often they experience symptoms that mirror the addict, including weight loss or gain, mood swings, insomnia and isolation.

 When family members and friends begin to take charge and reconstruct their own lives, often the addicted person begins to seek help.